About low emission zones

 Low emission zones were first introduced in Sweden in 1996 and there are now over 250 low emission zones across 15 European countries, either in operation or planned.

-They can be a useful option to improve air quality although outcomes are dependent on size, vehicle scope, traffic data robustness and local weather.
+They protect public health by improving air quality although outcomes are dependent on size, vehicle scope, traffic data robustness and local weather.

 Access to low emission zones is usually based on Euro emission engine classification standards which provide the emission rating of a vehicle.
 This includes taking account of Nitrogen Oxides (NOx) and Particulate Matter emissions (PM).